Women in the California gold rush: Women in sex work and entertainment

 Young Chinese girls were bought in China and sold as Chinese sex workers for Chinese men and were considered to be the bottom of the sex worker hierarchy.
 They were always far fewer than the male Chinese population with only seven Chinese sex workers known in 1850.
-Hispanic women typically were considered one rung up in desirability.
-In late 1849 French sex workers got a head start as about 200 of them showed up in San Francisco.
+Hispanic women –then better known as "Chilean" women despite being not only from Chile but also from Mexico and Peru – typically were considered one rung up in desirability.
+In late 1849, French sex workers got a head start as about 200 of them showed up in San Francisco.
 Other French sex workers showed up from French settlements in Lima Peru and Santiago Chile.
 White American and French sex workers were considered the most desirable and charged the highest prices.
 Many French sex workers, for example, became very wealthy since they were actively sought at the saloons, gaming tables, dance halls, peep shows, etc. and as escorts to prosperous miners and business men.
 Typically, the lighter complexion a woman had, the higher price she could ask.
 Sex work occurred in organized brothels, individually rented rooms, and in saloons, gaming halls, or fandangos—which offered dancing, gambling, alcohol, and sometimes sex workers.
-Increasing populations of miners' and businessmens' wives and their families helped further stigmatize sex work when middle-class morality began to come to California in the late 1850s.
+Increasing populations of miners' and business men's wives and their families helped further stigmatize sex work when middle-class morality began to come to California in the late 1850s.

 In 1850, San Francisco had 537 registered saloons.
 There was little opportunity to do anything except visit the saloons—very little else existed.
 California sex workers suffered from a litany of problems common to sex workers then and now.
 Unwanted pregnancy was a distinct possibility since there were no commonly available contraceptive drugs or devices.
 The choices with an unwanted pregnancy were back-room abortion or giving birth and raising an illegitimate child of often-uncertain parentage.
 Disease was a constant problem, since syphilis was common among a lot of men and women.
 If discovered in time, there were treatments for syphilis but it was costly and painful.
 Other diseases, like cholera, measles, tuberculosis, diphtheria, were constant threats as knowledge of how they were spread or how to treat them was unknown.
 Germs would remain unknown for another 30 years and evasive to effective treatment for over a century in many cases.
 City Sanitation practices were expensive and not understood as clean water and sewage collection and treatment were just starting to develop.
 Epidemics like cholera and yellow fever killed thousands.
 Medical treatments were of very uneven quality as almost anyone could call themselves a doctor and treat patients—professional medical training and certification was just starting to be developed.
 Medical knowledge was so poor that training often did little or no good.